andhikareyhan/LifeTrack/README.md

         o Body Temperature using a DS18B20 from Dallas Semiconductor
         o Respiratory Rate

-    2] Full-Stack JavaScript code for the Web Application using Vite and React
+    2] Front-End Code for the Web Application o Written in TypeScript using Vite and React

-    3] Queries and related source codes for the Cloud Server using InfluxDB Cloud
+    3] Back-End Code for the Web Application o Written in JavaScript using Vite and React o Connects Web Application to InfluxDB Cloud Server